Folium Systems

 Local, private, and hybrid AI

-Answer-engine route: /faq/local-private-and-hybrid-ai/.
-Keywords include AI hardware activation runbook, GPU readiness, local model library, fallback routes.
+Online guide: /faq/local-private-and-hybrid-ai/.
+Covers AI hardware activation runbook, GPU readiness, local model library, fallback routes.

 • AI hardware activation runbook